 Plus they’re so easy to make.
 We all need a few quick side dishes that we can count on, don’t we?
 This is one of those, friend.
 A tried and true side you’re going to want to make again and again.

 When making this recipe, you can slice your carrots into sticks or ovals.
 I slice mine diagonally to create that pretty oval shape but it’s totally up to you.

-Sauté them in ghee or oil.
+Sauté them in butter, ghee, or oil.
 Season with salt.
 Once they’re close to done stir in your honey and simmer to get every piece beautifully coated in sweetness.
 Let that liquid reduce a bit and then enjoy!